GeoffWilliams/puppet-dockerbuild/README.md

 * can talk to the docker daemon through its ruby api
 * specify a base image, optionally the tag too (defaults to latest)
 * start the base image, do simples stuff in the Dockerfile (hardcoded for now)
+* mount read-only volumes from the host puppet master
+* run puppet against requested class
+* image committing and tagging

 ### What doesn't?
-* mounting volumes
-* running puppet
+* setting the command to something other then ping :)
-* tagging/naming images
+* port exposure
-* ...basically anything useful
+* probably lots else

 ### What will NOT EVER work
 * ...there is no forever